yeoman/yeoman.io/app/generators.md

 }];
 ```

-Next you'll see something you'll start seeing a lot more of-- magic.
+Next, you'll see something you'll start seeing a lot more of — magic.
 Helper methods given to you by the Yeoman Generator itself.

 ```js
 this.prompt(prompts, function (props) {